LubinKerhuel/hugo/content/post/pitot-build/index.md

 The pressure sensor is placed close (~10cm) to the pitot tube on the wing.
 The analog to digital conversion is also done on site to avoid noise pollution of analog signal.
 The [MCP3428](https://www.microchip.com/wwwproducts/en/MCP3428) from Microchip is a high resolution sigma-delta converter with four differential inputs and a programmable gain factor from 1 to 8.
 It has a digital I2C interface to connect to the dsPIC.

 The [MP3V5004dp](https://www.nxp.com/part/MP3V5004DP) output analog signal is connected to the [MCP3428](https://www.microchip.com/wwwproducts/en/MCP3428) Sigma-Delta ADC through a first order RC low pass filter with a cut off frequency at $28Hz$ ($R=5.6 kOhm$,$C=1\mu F$).
 The 2nd differential input is connected on a voltage divisor with 1.2k and 560 ohms to the 3.3V ref and GND. $10\mu F$ decoupling capacitor are used on power supply.
-The I2C bus lines are pulled up with 10kOhm and are connected to a 10pf capacitor protecting from glitches.
+The I2C bus wires are pulled up with 10kOhm and are connected to a 10pf capacitor protecting from glitches.

 The ADC Sigma-Delta is configured for